Tips to Maintain Your Wood Deck

 How Often Should a Deck Be Stained?

-You can stain your deck during the summer every 1 to 3 years.
+You can stain your deck every 1 to 3 years during the summer.
 If you suspect that your deck might need a stain sooner, do a test.
 Sprinkle some water on the wood and wait 10 minutes.
-If the wood absorbs the water in those 10 minutes, you should stain your deck as soon as possible if the water pools on the surface, the need for a new stain is less urgent.
+If the wood absorbs the water in those 10 minutes, you should stain your deck immediately.
+If the water pools on the surface, the need for a new stain is less urgent.

 How Often Should a Deck Be Painted?

-You can repaint your deck every 2 to 3 years or as soon as it starts to show signs of peeling, bubbling, or flaking.
+You can repaint your deck every 2 to 3 years or when it shows signs of peeling, bubbling, or flaking.
 It’s best to paint your deck during the spring when the temperature is between 50-85 Fahrenheit.

-Oil-based paints tend to last longer, but require more prep work between paintings.
-Once you paint a deck, it’s almost impossible to go back to a stained deck and obtain a true color without traces of the previous painting.
+Oil-based paints tend to last longer but require more prep work between paintings.
+Once you paint a deck, it’s almost impossible to return to a stained deck and obtain an actual color without traces of the previous painting.

 How Often Should a Deck Be Sealed?

-It would be best if you sealed your deck during the spring, every 1 to 3 years.
-Because the sealant is supposed to prevent the wood from soaking up any water, you should reseal it as soon as you notice that water is no longer beading on the deck.
+It would be best if you sealed your deck every 1 to 3 years during the spring.
+Because the sealant is supposed to prevent the wood from soaking up any water, you should reseal it when you notice that water is no longer beading on the deck.

-Make sure that the temperature is above 50 degrees Fahrenheit during application and drying time.
-You should check the forecast and pick a day when it won’t rain for 24 hours after application.
+Ensure the temperature is above 50 degrees Fahrenheit during application and drying time.
+You should check the forecast and pick a day after application that won’t rain for 24 hours.

 You won’t need to apply a water sealant over stain or paint, provided you purchase a high-quality stain or paint with a built-in sealant.
-This allows you to paint or stain and seal in one application.
+This allows you to paint, stain, and seal in one application.

 Author